Review: “Twilight” (2008)

 He says it kindly enough, in his usual falsetto, but there’s a bit of steel in his voice, too, that’s surprising and welcome.
 He wants it how he wants it.

-The outpouring of affection when Michael died on June 25, 2009, was immediate and, to me, a little sickening.
-We’re such necrophiliacs.
+The outpouring of affection when Michael died on June 25, 2009, was immediate and, to me, a little sad.
 We appreciate nothing until it’s gone, even though things are always going, and so there’s always the opportunity to pause and appreciate the things that are still here—while we’re still here.
 Only the wisest do this and I’m hardly among the wisest, but I do have an aversion to the pile-on.
 Part of why I never wrote about Michael until now.

 Curious: Did he ever dance the way Fred Astaire danced, with a partner, where the point was give-and-take, push-and-pull, male and female?
 Instead he went solo or—with his brothers or back-up dancers—fronted multiple echoes of his own movements.
 Somehow that feels significant.

 Michael spoke of the tour as his final curtain call, so one assumes he meant the double meaning in the title.
-“This is it” can be used to revel in the now—what we’re living through here is what we’ve waited for: this is it—and to anticipate departure.
-No more.
-That’s all.
-This is it.
+“This is it,“ for revelling in the now, and ”this is it," for departure.

 The documentary makes lies of both of these meanings.
 It doesn’t revel in the now but in a past in which Michael lives; and as long as anything connected with Michael makes money, we know this won’t be it.
 They’ll keep it coming.